 - Sweaters, sweatshirts, and fleeces.
 If you’re going to Finland in the winter, you’ll want layers.
 You’ll also want to ditch those layers without a second thought when you head to Australia afterwards.
 So find a comfy sweater or fleece at a thrift store, wash it, and throw it in your suitcase.

 - Coats and jackets.
-When you can pick up a quality jacket for $5 or a warm coat for $15, it’s hard to say no. If you’re afraid your wool coat will get ruined when you travel, pick up a new one before you go.
+When you can pick up a quality jacket or a warm coat, it’s hard to say no. If you’re afraid your wool coat will get ruined when you travel, pick up a new one before you go.

 - T-shirts.
 You probably have a few disposable t-shirts leftover from college lying around your house, so bring those with you if you do.
-If not, swing by your neighborhood thrift store, and you’ll have your choice of hundreds for probably less than $2 each.
+If not, swing by your neighborhood thrift store, and you’ll have your choice of hundreds.

 - Jewelry.
 You really don’t want to lose your grandmother’s gold necklace while you’re hiking through the Sahara.
 You also don’t want flashy jewelry to call attention to you if you find yourself in a vulnerable situation when you’re traveling (and odds are you will).
 It’s a safer bet to find some cool vintage costume jewelry – it’ll look cool, but you won’t be upset if you lose it or it gets stolen.